 The Singapore Courts always prioritise the child’s welfare when determining custody arrangements.
 In most cases, the Court favours joint custody as it ensures that both parents remain actively involved in the child’s life, which is generally beneficial for the child’s emotional and psychological development.

-Joint custody orders are typically preferred because they reflect the importance of both parents’ roles in the child’s life, even after a divorce.
+Joint custody orders are typically preferred because they recognise both parents’ roles in the child’s life, even after a divorce.

-However, in situations where the Court finds that joint custody may not be in the child’s best interests, a sole custody order may be issued.
+However, if the Court finds that joint custody is not in the child’s best interests, a sole custody order may be issued.

 For instance, if there is evidence of emotional abuse, neglect, or any behaviour that might endanger the child, the Court may decide that sole custody is the more appropriate arrangement to provide the child with a stable and safe environment.